Balliol College home page

 You do need to request permission in writing to use any of these images for any publication in any format, including any use on a website.

-The archives and manuscript collections of Balliol College are open by appointment to enquirers in person in their new accommodation at St Cross Church, Holywell.
+The archives and manuscripts of Balliol College are open by appointment to enquirers in person at the Historic Collections Centre in St Cross Church, Holywell.

-Enquiries should be sent in writing (email or post) to the Lonsdale Curator in the first instance.
+Enquiries should be sent in writing (email or post).

 There is no charge for Archive enquiries, but donations for Archive purposes are always appreciated.